ctxcommunity/cvad/roles/install_delivery_controller_iso/README.md

 Possible Values are:
-  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix Delivery Controller 2012                      : This will install the 2012 version of the Citrix Delivery Controller
+  1912 LTSR CU2   (default) : This will install the 1912 LTSR CU2 version of the Citrix Delivery Controller 2012                      : This will install the 2012 version of the Citrix Delivery Controller 2103                      : This will install the 2103 version of the Citrix Delivery Controller

 The cvad_delivery_controller_iso_location variable aggregates the smb_location with the folder location of the .iso file including the variable cvad_delivery_controller_version as part of the folder location.
 The cvad_delivery_controller_iso_location